Absolute Bull: How Picasso can teach us to be better designers

-Picasso’s most monumental works were behind him, when in December 1945 he created a unique series of small lithographs that caused me to have an epiphany.
+Picasso’s most monumental works were behind him when in December 1945 he created a unique series of small lithographs that caused me to have an epiphany.

 Picasso’s most renowned artistic periods of Cubism, Surrealism and the War period culminating in Guernica, each described the world very differently.
 For an artist to have so many ways of seeing is remarkable.

 With the overwhelming number of reproductions of his paintings, it’s easy to ignore how accomplished he was as a draftsman and sketch artist.
 He challenged the brilliance of Rembrandt in his rendering of emotion and truth in the tiniest of sketches.
 He said so much with so little.
 There is very little crap in his art.
-It’s gutsy, expressing what he was feeling at any point of his career.
+It’s gutsy, expressing what he was feeling at this point in his career.

 Art is the elimination of the unnecessary.

-The ‘Bull’ series of lithographs, show how exceptional his mind was in being able to analyse and de-construct what he saw around him, laying bare the essential forms of the world.
+The ‘Bull’ series of lithographs show how exceptional his mind was in being able to analyse and deconstruct what he saw around him, laying bare the essential forms of the world.
 He comes across more as a scientist, paring away, going deeper, getting underneath the surface.

 We can only speculate what the bull meant to Picasso.
 Meanings vary from fascism, virility to power; yet what’s important about this work, is not the symbolism, but the elegant process of stripping back the world, while still keeping it recognisable and functional.

 These lithographs make me constantly view how honest I am as a designer when trying to balance these two styles.
-Honesty is not meant in a journalistic sense of searching for the objective truth, but reviewing how honest I am in making creative decisions.
+Honesty is not meant in a journalistic sense of searching for the objective truth but reviewing how honest I am in making creative decisions.

 - How detailed do I think a product needs to be to succeed?